 Schools value not only business incentives but also reputation.
 To boost competitiveness, they may encourage students to participate in competitions, organise public events independently, or collaborate with well-known partners.
 Additionally, competitions can be held on campus, or the product can be promoted with other partners.

 Do you have a good understanding of the current generation?

-Technology is constantly evolving, and so is education.
+Technology and education constantly evolve.
 Kindergarteners may not be familiar with a keyboard, but elementary school students are already learning to process computer input and output.
-Technical proficiency varies greatly depending on age and educational experience.
-To design products for students, it’s essential to understand what they are learning.
+Students’ technical proficiency varies by age and experience impacting design suitability.

 Are the interaction and graphic design suitable for the learners’ age group?